 - Contact the Office of the Public Advocate (OPA), Advocate Guardian Program for young people with cognitive disability who will require a guardian or administrator upon turning 18.
 Refer to the department’s MOU with the Public Advocate for further information.

 - If the young person has a significant or complex disability or complex medical needs and is 16 years 9 months or more but will not be 18 years of age when the case is closed, seek endorsement of the Principal Practitioner to close the case.
+A consult with the DPA team prior to closure is also recommended.

 Supervisor tasks